Frequently Asked Questions

 What if I have to cancel?

 Refunds will not be available due to illness or change of heart.
 There is no refund for days in which camp is prevented from operating due to inclement weather, red flag warning days and trail closures.

 What do I need to know about the guidelines regarding Covid-19?

-Accommodations made by Bike Adventures for Kids based on County of Marin Guidelines for Summer Camps & Youth Activities
+Accommodations made by Bike Adventures for Kids based on CDC's Guidance for Operating Youth and Summer Camps During COVID-19

 A written COVID-19 Site-Specific Protection Plan that incorporates and addresses all applicable Best Practices is provided on our website and personnel comply with these requirements.
 (This is addressed in the next "Frequently Asked Question").